 With the exceptions of PO-IMA and PO-TCOs, CMs are assigned to specific bargaining units and their union; there is not a choice of bargaining agent to be made.

 By signing a union card before deeming, you do not become a public service employee, that will only occur upon the deeming process.

 - Many of us are fearful about the impact of deeming and its impact on our terms and conditions of work.
-How can PSAC/USGE protect us?
+How can PSAC/USJE protect us?

 - There is a lack of specific details on many issues including pension, sick leave, vacation and other provisions.
-What can we expect from PSAC/USGE in this regard?
+What can we expect from PSAC/USJE in this regard?